 Binance the world’s leading blockchain ecosystem and cryptocurrency infrastructure provider, has activated the street edition of Nigerian Idol, the Nigerian version of the popular music competition television series, across university campuses as it strengthens its connection with offline audiences across the continent.

 Earlier in the year, Binance announced its sponsorship of the Nigerian Idol, continuing its mission to drive mainstream crypto adoption in Africa.
 The sponsorship deal made Binance the exclusive cryptocurrency and blockchain sponsor for the show.

-For the street edition, the blockchain giant hosted entertainment competitions in university campuses across Nigeria including Lagos State University, Rivers State University of Technology, Institute of Management Technology and Igbenidion University.
+For the street edition, the blockchain giant hosted entertainment competitions in universities across Nigeria, including Lagos State University, Rivers State University of Technology, Institute of Management Technology, and Igbenidion University.

-“The street edition featured musical performances with judges ranking contestants based on their creativity, the strength of voice and stage performances, mirroring the Nigerian Idol show.
+“The street edition featured musical performances with judges ranking contestants based on their creativity, strength of voice, and stage performances, mirroring the Nigerian Idol show.
 Students also played games with the opportunity to win free Binance merchandise and gift items.
-The initiative included lots of games, networking and crypto education.”
+The initiative included lots of games, networking, and crypto education.”